awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-statsd.md

   For example, if `metrics_collection_interval` is 10 and `metrics_aggregation_interval` is 60, CloudWatch collects data every 10 seconds\.
 After each minute, the six data readings from that minute are aggregated into a single data point, which is sent to CloudWatch\.

   The range is 0–172,000\.
 Setting `metrics_aggregation_interval` to 0 disables the aggregation of `StatsD` metrics\.
++ `allowed_pending_messages` – The number of UDP messages that are allowed to queue up\.
+When the queue is full, the StatsD server starts dropping packets\.
+The default value is 10000\.

 The following is an example of the **statsd** section of the agent configuration file, using the default port and custom collection and aggregation intervals\.